Ellen102/gildedrose/readme.md

 Because the only thing worse than angry goblins… is **angry goblins with a support ticket.**

 ### Conditionally disable test based on a feature flag

 Just wanted to try this for fun.

 ### Predicate

 Predicate for 'Backstage passes' can be changed to something like `ContainsInLowerCase`.
+(TODO)

 ### dsl

 I just wanted to write a dsl because they are fun to write and easy to read.
 This way our intern can easily configure new items.
+(dsl is not tested, still in design phase)